-However, a general rule of thumb for all lizards is to ensure a heat source present, such as an overhead light.
+However, a general rule for all lizards is to ensure a heat source, such as an overhead light.

 This is because lizards are cold-blooded creatures, and while in nature, they can absorb heat from the sun, this is not possible in captivity.